Take a walk in Seltjarnarnes Iceland. Explore the scenery and go birdwatching on foot on the Seltjarnarnes Peninsula within the Reykjavik city limits.

 Pre-Walk Lunch at Snaps Bistro in Reykjavik City Center

 I knew that I had a long walk ahead of me to Seltjarnarnes so it was important that I was well fed before setting out.
-I stopped into Snaps Bistro for their lunch plate of the day ($1990 ISK, about $19 USD at the time of writing) and a glass of wine.
-Eating in Reykjavik can be very expensive but it's a little more affordable when you seek out a lunch deal like the one that I found at Snaps.
+I stopped into Snaps Bistro for their lunch plate of the day and a glass of wine.

 Cemetery Walk and Birdwatching at Hólavallagarður